-At Rehab and Heal you will be offered one of the best Deep Tissue Massage in Bristol.
+At Rehab and Heal you will be offered one of the best Deep Tissue Massage in Bristol as part of the range of massage treatments I offer.
 It will include myofascial techniques for myofascial pain.
 Deep tissue massage technique consists of the application of intense, localized pressure to access the deep tissue layers, but there are also some very subtle techniques that can accomplish the same thing.

 How I perform Deep Tissue Massage?